 Step 5 – Open Remote Desktop Connection App on the local PC.
 Type the Hamachi IP of the remote PC in the IP address field and hit connect.

-Now that you know the process, you can create multiple networks in Hamachi and add multiple members to them.
-By doing so, you can access any network PC remotely provided the remote desktop access settings are set to ‘allowed’ for incoming connections.
+Now that you know the process, you can create multiple networks in Hamachi and add numerous members to them.
+By doing so, you can access any network PC remotely, provided the remote desktop access settings are set to ‘allowed’ for incoming connections.